Trams, buses, trolleys, undergrounds, maps, schedule, sub-urban railway lines.

-Tickets are available at Underground stations, Tobacconists, Newsagents, Tourinform offices, Automated ticket machines at some bus and tram stops.
+Tickets are available at Underground stations, Tobacconists, Newsagents, Budapestinfo Points, Automated ticket machines at some bus and tram stops.

 Schedules, services, ticket prices, route planner, conditions of travel.

 It is worth investing in Budapest Card which offers unlimited travel on all forms of public transports, free or reduced admission to museums and other sights and discounts on organized tours, car rental, at thermal baths and at selected shops and restaurants.
-It is sold at Tourinform offices, travel agencies, hotels and main metro stations.
+It is sold at Budapestinfo Points, travel agencies, hotels and main metro stations.

 Drivers must pay for parking in the inner districts of Budapest.
 Tickets can be bought for a maximum of 2 hours in the slot-machines (ticket machines) on the streets.
 Cars are not guarded in these parking places.

 Parking fees: 175-575 HUF/hour (varies from zone to zone).
 Given that the machines take coins, it is worth keeping 50 and 100 HUF coins for this purpose.

 However, you can also pay by phone with a text message. „+36 20/30/70 763 zone number" (the number of the zone is written on the nearest blue parking ticket machine).
 To start the parking period, send a message with the car's registration number.
 To end the parking period, send another message with STOP.

 If no parking fee has been paid or the period paid for has expired, cars will be clamped.

 During sightseeing excursions, passenger cars and buses are allowed to park free of charge in the major tourist centres (e.g., the Citadel, Heroes Square, Városliget (City Park).
 There are parking lots for buses at Belgrád rakpart (lower, wharf), in Duna Street near Erzsébet Square.